The Best Pest Control Tips Of 2016

-There have been a lot of pest control tips we put out over the year, so we figured we would give you some of the stand outs, and a quick refresher before the new year!
+There have been a lot of pest control tips we put out over the year.
+We figured we would give you some of the stand outs, and a quick refresher before the new year!

 Pest control tips: What bit me?

 One thing we should remind everyone, since it is a frequent question we get in the pest control business, is that we can’t identify a pest by its bite.
-Pests don’t usually have a distinctive bite and most of the time the things you think are a bug bite are actually something completely different.
+Pests don’t usually have a distinctive bite.
+Also, most things assumed to be bites are actually something completely different.

 Some bugs like spiders are thought to bite people all the time, but that just isn’t the case.
-So if you have something you think is a bug bite, it could be just an allergic reaction, a skin infection, rash, bed sores, or even the possibility of cancer.
+If you have something you think is a bug bite, it could be an allergic reaction, a skin infection, rash, bed sores, or even the possibility of cancer.

-Unless you actually see what kind of bug are around or literally saw one bite you, there isn’t much we can do to identify the pest based on a “bite” alone.
-Be sure to reach out to a doctor if you are concerned about anything you may suspect is a bite to identify potential issues.
+Pest control technicians can’t identify a pest based on a “bite” alone.
+Be sure to reach out to a doctor if you are concerned about a suspected bite to identify potential issues.

 Pest control tips: Zika Virus Info!

-The Zika Virus can be contracted through being bitten by an infected mosquito or having sexual contact with someone who is infected, or having a blood transfusion with someone infected.
+The Zika Virus can be contracted by being bitten by an infected mosquito, having sexual contact with someone who is infected, or having a blood transfusion with someone infected.

-The common signs of infection and symptoms are similar to the common cold and flu, which is why people aren’t often properly diagnosed.
+The common signs of infection and symptoms are similar to the common cold and flu.
+This is why people aren’t often properly diagnosed.
 A few of the symptoms of the Zika Virus are: joint pain, rashes, muscle pain, red eyes, headaches and fever.